 In addition to the extra calories, it is important to sip on water throughout the day.
 Keeping well hydrated may drive you crazy in later months when it seems like you’re running to the bathroom every 5 minutes; however, your babies’ extra blood flow and removal of wastes depends on it!
 It may help to drink more water earlier in the day and then stop after 8:00 pm so that you can sleep longer stretches at night between bathroom breaks.

 Proper nutrition and hydration is important for your twin pregnancy, as is listening to your body.
-Any new pregnancy symptoms you notice must be brought to your obstetrician’s attention; seemingly minor things could be a sign of something more serious.
+Any new pregnancy symptoms you notice must be brought to your obstetrician’s attention.

 Twin pregnancies can also increase the chances of preeclampsia, a condition in which the mother has increased blood pressure, protein in the urine (detectable by urinalysis), and more swelling than is normal in pregnancy.
 If you notice rapid weight gain or headaches, alert your obstetrician so you may be examined as soon as possible.
 Depending on the severity of the situation, treatment may range from bed rest, to hospital-administered medications, to immediate delivery of the babies (the only “cure” for preeclampsia).